aquariumbio/aquarium/doc/Krill.md

 ```ruby
 task.spec
 ```
-For example, if "Daily" tasks have am field called "warnings" that is set to an array of strings, one could display those warnings as follows.
+For example, if "Daily" tasks have a field called "warnings" that is set to an array of strings, one could display those warnings as follows.

 ```ruby
 data = show {